20) Scream 3: Opening Scene (0:00:00-0:09:25)

 So does Joel.

 Lastly, we can’t forget Dewey Riley who shows up to make sure Sidney’s okay.
 Along with Gale, I truly believe Arquette gives his best performance as Dewey in this movie.
-Speaking of Dewey and Gale, their confrontation is gold and again their chemistry is fire.
+Speaking of Dewey and Gale, their confrontation is perfection and again their chemistry is next level.

 This line of dialogue would only ever work for the character of Dewey.